Kartey426/Kartey426/README.md

 **[MiniRedis](https://github.com/Kartey426/MiniRedis)** — A Redis clone in C++.
 Custom hashtable with incremental rehashing, AVL-backed sorted sets, TTL expiry via a min-heap, non-blocking event loop with `poll()`, and a thread pool for async work.
 Built to understand how Redis actually works, not as a tutorial.

 **[Screendrop](https://github.com/Kartey426/Screendrop)** — Push screenshots from your laptop to your tablet instantly over local WiFi.
-Go WebSocket server + Python clipboard watcher.
+Go WebSocket server and clipboard watcher.
 No cloud, no app install, sub-second latency.
 Built because I needed it.

 **[3D Pose Estimation](https://github.com/harshitkapoor03/3D_Pose_estimation)** — Multi-camera 3D pose pipeline for sports analytics, built during my internship at Quidich.
 YOLO-based detection, FastReID for player re-identification, and triangulation across camera views. (contributed via a separate account)